dibaotian/qdma_dpdk_python_wrapper/README.md

 ## 2 Getting Started

-1) Set up the Hardware, Program the QDMA MCS to card (you may need JTAG, please power cycle server after program)
+1) Set up the Hardware

+Program the QDMA  shell bit/MCS to card (You may need JTAG, please power cycle server after program)

-using the #> lspci -vd 10ee: check,  you will find the qdma device as following if the QDMA is programed succeed
+Using the $> lspci -vd 10ee: cmd check,  you will find the following device if the QDMA shell is programed succeed

     xx:xx.0 Memory controller: Xilinx Corporation Device 913f